Roshan5401/GitCommands/README.md

 # GitCommands
-Assignments Associated with the Git - Commands Project will be present in these repository.
+Assignments Associated with the Git - Commands Project will be present in this repository.

 Following are the screenshots of the implementation